 Where to stay for 3 days in Budapest

-Budapest has a very good public transport network, and you can easily reach any monument in this list from about anywhere in the central district.
-However, we still think you should stay right in the center of Pest, or Buda.
-It’s much more fun and we can thoroughly enjoy Budapest.
+Budapest has an excellent public transport network, and you can easily reach any monument in this list from about anywhere in the central district.
+However, we still think you should stay right in the center of Pest or Buda.
+It’s much more fun, and we can thoroughly enjoy Budapest.
 In Pest, you should try to stay in the downtown area, districts V, VI, and VII.
 Some of the best lodging options include:

 - Hostel one is a great party hostel.
 Check here if it’s available.

 - Boomerang hostel is fantastically located and a good budget option with excellent value for money.
 Click here to check if it’s available and book.